Rancho Cañada del Corte de Madera: History

 Máximo Martínez (1792–1863) had been a soldier in San Francisco from 1819 until 1827.
 He was regidor (councilman) in the Pueblo of San José in 1833.
 He married Damiana Padilla, and in 1834 the couple moved onto his rancho, until his death in 1863.
 In 1844 Máximo Martínez was granted the surrounding Rancho el Corte de Madera by Governor Manuel Micheltorena.

 With the cession of California to the United States following the Mexican-American War, the 1848 Treaty of Guadalupe Hidalgo provided that the land grants would be honored.
-As required by the Land Act of 1851, a claim Rancho Cañada del Corte de Madera was filed by Máximo Martínez with the Public Land Commission in 1852.
-In 1857, Cipriano Thurn and Horace Carpentier, Domingo Peralta's attorneys claimed one-half of the rancho for Peralta, disputing the alleged sale in 1834 of one half of the rancho to Martínez.
-The grant was patented to José Domingo Peralta in 1882.
+As required by the Land Act of 1851, a claim for Rancho Cañada del Corte de Madera was filed by Máximo Martínez with the Public Land Commission in 1852.
+The grant was patented to Máximo Martínez in 1858, for 13,316.05 acres.

+A separate claim was filed by Domingo Peralta.
+In 1857, Cipriano Thurn and Horace Carpentier, Domingo Peralta's attorneys, claimed one-half of the rancho for Peralta, disputing the alleged sale in 1834 of one half of the rancho to Martínez.
+In 1882, Cipriano Thurn and Horace Carpentier were patented 3,565.91 acres.

 Local historian Dorothy F. Regnery believes that this rancho was obtained in less than honest fashion.
 Appendix B of her book outlines a case that the survey was fraudulent and that the claims were denied in court in 1865 (Judgement Book E, p.
 672).